-The driver's side switches can be used to open and close all the windows.
-The power window lock button on the driver's side must be switched off (not pushed in, indicator off) to open and close the windows from anywhere other than the driver's seat.
+The driver's side switches can be used to open and close all of the windows.
+The power window lock button on the driver side must be switched off (indicator off) to open and close the windows from anywhere other than the driver's seat.